ovspianist/quartz/content/Turning 32.md

 > ILM was the place.
-A “Let's do something no one has ever seen before” attitude.
+A “Let's do something no one has ever seen before” attitude.<br>-Robert Zemeckis
->
->  -Robert Zemeckis

 And another quote from a former president of the company:

-> Just because it hasn't been done doesn't mean it can't be.
+> Just because it hasn't been done doesn't mean it can't be.<br>-Lynwen Brennan
->
-> -Lynwen Brennan

 These were the reasons I was attracted to the studio and the industry, in some way, I was a bit like that to begin with.
 The idea of dropping out of high school and pursuing my dream, was kind of what I considered not a bold move, but the only sensible one.
 Not everyone has to walk the same way.